 Mechanical Issue-Related Crashes Safety Talk

 The roads can be an extremely dangerous place.
-According to the National Highway Traffic Safety Administration, there were an estimated 6.3 million police-reported car accidents in the United States in 2015.
+According to the National Safety Council, an estimated 42,000 people died in motor vehicle crashes in 2020.
 While many accidents are caused by distracted driving and driving under the influence, mechanical issues also lead to accidents.

 Mechanical Issue-Related Crashes